rgreinho/docs/ryr-docs/docs/contributor-zone/ryr3.0-concepts.md

 Documentation is a key principle of this project.
 There is always something to write about or some room for improvement.

-We have very good overview documentation, a great setup guide, but each of our project should have individual documentation to help contributors and users use them.
+We have very good overview documentation, a great setup guide, but each of our project should have individual documentation to help contributors use them.

 ### Infrastructure